 What kind of Carbon Monoxide Detectors must I install in my home & how should I install a Carbon Monoxide Detector?

-The current law provides a choice to homeowners to install either battery operated, plug-in with battery back-up, wireless detectors, a combination smoke/carbon monoxide detector, or hard-wired detectors.
+The current law provides a choice to homeowners to install either battery operated, plug-in with battery back-up, low voltage system, wireless detectors, a combination smoke/carbon monoxide detector, or hard-wired detectors.
 These detectors must be in compliance with Underwriter Laboratories (UL) standard 2034.
 The package the detector is sold in will indicate whether it meets this standard.
 CO alarms should be installed according to the manufacturer's instructions.

 We plan to build a new home, are there additional requirements for new construction?
 Are there any other laws I should know about?